Industrial structural mechanics

 Admission

-- Bac+2 (L2, DUT, BTS, CPGE, PeiP...) in the field of science and technology.
+- Two years of higher education (L2, DUT, BTS, CPGE, PeiP, etc.) in science and technology.

-- Competition based on application and interview.
+- Selection based on application and interview.

 - Signing of the apprenticeship contract.